luizpvas/netbuilder/Readme.md

 * I don't think it's a good idea to autofocus on the first field in mobile view.
 This happens in login and register.

+# TODO

+* Implement ctrl-z support for the CodeMirror editor.
+  It currently works ok with trix, and we need this for code mirror as well.